Azateix/azateixscripts/README.md

 # azateixscripts
+### Soon : script-hub including all the scripts I made!

 ## All the roblox scripts I made, obfuscated because of skids
 You can take my code and distribute everywhere you want, I don't care, do whatever you want, even selling it.